AlcidesRC/dockerized-php/README.md

 > When selecting Docker Compose configuration files, ensure to include:
 >
 > 1. The `docker-compose.yml` file, which contains the default service(s) specification
-> 2. The `docker-compose-dev.yml` file, which contains some override values or customization from default specification.
+> 2. The `docker-compose.override.dev.yml` file, which may contains some override values or customization from default specification.
 >
 > **The order on here is important!**